mmirman/conpig/README.md

 Conpig Threading Library
 ========================

-Conpig is a green threading library using green threads from [Greenlet](https://pypi.python.org/pypi/greenlet) along side a signal based fair thread scheduler.
+Conpig is a green threading library using green threads from [Gevent](http://www.gevent.org/intro.html) which are based on [greenlets](https://pypi.python.org/pypi/greenlet). along side a signal based scheduler.
 This allows one to bypass cpython's GIL using green threads instead of OS processes or OS threads such that spawning a new thread is still cheap.
 Other green thread libraries require you to